Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 19. MOVEit (60+ Million Affected)

 The Cl0p ransomware gang exploited a zero-day vulnerability in Progress Software’s MOVEit file transfer application.
-They compromised hundreds of organizations simultaneously.
+They compromised hundreds of organizations at once.
 Government agencies were hit.
 So were banks and healthcare providers.

 This was a supply chain attack at scale.
 Organizations that used MOVEit became victims even though their own security wasn’t breached.
 British Airways was hit.
 So were BBC and Shell.
 Numerous US government agencies were affected too.